danisotelo/px4_ros2_humble/README.md

 ```
 sudo docker run hello-world
 ```
 If you see `Hello from Docker!` message, it's a sign that you have succesfully installed and started Docker Engine.
-As you noticed, you have to run Docker with `sudo` and you will get permissions denied if you try to run `docker run` without sudo.
+As you noticed, you have to run Docker with `sudo` and you will get permissions denied if you try to run `docker run` without it.
 If you don't want to use `sudo` create a Unix group called `docker` and add users to it:
 ```
 sudo groupadd docker
 sudo gpasswd -a $USER docker